jtsumner/jtsumner/README.md

 - 👋 Hi, I’m @jtsumner Jack Sumner
 - 👀 I’m interested in comparative genomics, bioinformatics, and biochemistry
-- 🌱 I’m currently learning tidyverse and snakemake
+- 🌱 I’m currently learning statistics and network analysis

 <!---
 jtsumner/jtsumner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.